France soothes nerves over Dassault jets after Brazil setback

-PARIS France's defence minister played down another sales failure for Dassault's Rafale fighter jet in Brazil, saying he was confident there would soon be better news from tenders in India and Gulf Arab countries.
+PARIS, Dec 19 France's defence minister played down another sales failure for the Dassault-made Rafale fighter jet in Brazil, saying he was confident there would soon be better news from tenders in India and Gulf Arab countries.

-Dassault Aviation (AVMD.PA) has still not found a foreign buyer for its multi-role jet, the Rafale, billed to be one of the most effective and sophisticated fighter jets in the world, but also one of the most expensive.
+Built by Dassault Aviation, the Rafale has still not found a foreign buyer for its multi-role jet, billed to be one of the most effective and sophisticated fighter jets in the world, but also one of the most expensive.

-Shares in the company fell around 2 percent on Thursday after Brazil's decision to award a $4.5 billion contract for 36 jets to Saab <AB SAABb.ST>, a surprise coup for Sweden, and a second blow this year after missing out in Switzerland.
+Shares in the company fell around 4 percent on Thursday after Brazil's decision to award a $4.5 billion contract for 36 jets to Saab <AB SAABb.ST>, a surprise coup for Sweden.

+France had come close to sealing a deal with Brazil in 2011, with Dassault promising to transfer technology for the new jet in a bid to get an edge over the competition, but the Brazilian government announced it would delay its decision due to the escalating economic crisis.

 "This isn't a failure.
-It's a disappointment on a target that wasn't a priority," Defence Minister Jean-Yves Le Drian told Europe 1 radio.
+It's a disappointment on a target that wasn't a priority," Jean-Yves Le Drian told Europe 1 radio, playing down the loss.
 "Brazil was not the priority target for the Rafale.
 We have more important targets in India and the Gulf (Arab states)."

-France had come close to sealing a deal with Brazil in 2011, with Dassault promising to transfer technology for the new jet in a bid to get an edge over the competition, but the Brazilian government delayed its decision due to the economic crisis.

-"I'd been expecting this ... for several months," French President Francois Hollande said in Brussels where he travelled for meetings devoted largely to the European defence community.

-"What counts is that the Rafale is not bought only by the French army," he added.
-"In order for it to be cheaper, it must sell more, so it's a process ...
-I'm doing the main thing, which is to defend this plane."

-Hollande had travelled to the Latin American oil producer on December 12 to push the deal.
+French President Francois Hollande had travelled to the Latin American oil producer on Dec.
+12 to push the deal.

 INDIA CRUCIAL FOR DASSAULT

-An Indian air force official said at the end of October it hoped to conclude the deal by March 2014.

-"France needs to understand that the Rafale is too expensive and that the quality of the equipment is not taken into consideration in the current decision-making process.
-With this failure, the India contract becomes crucial for Dassault."

-Under a five-year defence plan, the French military will slow the pace at which it takes delivery of Rafale jets from Dassault, taking just 26 over the years instead of 11 a year.
+Under a five-year defence plan unveiled in October, the French military will slow the pace at which it takes delivery of Rafale jets from Dassault, taking just 26 over the next years instead of the planned 11 a year.

 The French government's decision to slow the production line may push Dassault to review the cost of the plane - threatening to raise costs for the defence budget.